 differentiates observations at the current level of observation (the

-, in this case session
+timevar, in this case session) and which

 columns contain measurements at the intended level of observation (the

-, in this case id
+idvar, in this case id and age).

-are assumed to be made at the
+All variables not in idvar are assumed to be made at the

 current, more granular, level of observation.